sparkfun/SparkFun_GNSS_mosaic-T/docs/web_interface.md

 			1. ion
 				1. use it to access the web interface, add NTRIP client (using rtk2go.com, must input an email, no password, select a mountpoint near you(http://monitor.use-snip.com/map)), now you should get RTK.
 If the mosaic is still not connecting, try to reboot it using the RST button on the breakout.
 The assigned IP will probably not change next time.
 Good luck.

-			This web interface makes setting up RTK really easy and you only need a usb cable to connect the breakout to a computer with internet.
+			This web interface makes setting up really easy and you only need a usb cable to connect the breakout to a computer with internet.

 <div class="grid" markdown>